Accessing the gravitational form factors of the nucleon and nuclei through a massive graviton

 It is worthwhile to comment that, according to the analyses in \cite{Cembranos:2021vdv,dEnterria:2023npy}, the largest coupling currently allowable is $\kappa \sim 10^{-3}$ GeV$^{-1}$, albeit in a narrow window of $m$.
 This leaves open the possibility that the signal could be seen already at the EIC top energy $\sqrt{s}\approx 140$ GeV.
 The large leverage $-t \sim 40$ GeV$^2$ achievable at the EIC (see Section 7.2.1 of \cite{AbdulKhalek:2021gbh}) may also help.

-The generalization to nuclear targets can be done trivially by substituting $\alpha_{em}\to Z\alpha_{em}$ and $s\to s_{eA}=A s_{ep}$ where $Z,A$ are the charge and mass numbers, respectively, and $\sqrt{s_{ep}}$ is the center-of-mass energy per nucleon.
+The generalization to nuclear targets is straightforward.
+For spin-$\frac{1}{2}$ nuclei, the cross section is given by the same formula (\ref{dsigma}) except for the substitutions $\alpha_{em}\to Z\alpha_{em}$ and $s\to s_{eA}=A s_{ep}$ where $Z,A$ are the charge and mass numbers, respectively, and $\sqrt{s_{ep}}$ is the center-of-mass energy per nucleon.
 The interference term gets an extra relative enhancement factor $A/Z\gtrsim 2$.
-On the other hand, the nuclear electromagnetic form factors decay faster with increasing $|t|$, and the same is true for the nuclear GFFs \cite{GarciaMartin-Caro:2023klo,He:2023ogg}.
+For spin-0 nuclei, the $B(t)$ form factor is absent.
+For nuclei with spin larger than $\frac{1}{2}$, there are more GFFs characterizing the nuclear shape and polarization, and some of them survive at leading order in $s$.
+For example, the deuteron (spin-1) has six independent GFFs including \cite{Holstein:2006ud} \beq \langle p'|T^{\mu\nu}|p\rangle \sim \frac{2}{M^2}P^\mu P^\nu \epsilon\cdot \Delta \, \epsilon'^*\cdot \Delta F_5(t), \eeq where $\epsilon^\mu$ is the polarization vector. (\ref{f5}) contributes to the $\cos 2\phi$ azimuthal angle correlation between $\vec{\Delta}$ and the linearly polarized vector $\vec{\epsilon}$.
+Note however that the nuclear electromagnetic form factors decay faster with increasing $|t|$, and the same is true for the nuclear GFFs \cite{GarciaMartin-Caro:2023klo,He:2023ogg}.
 In practice, this will limit measurements to smaller-$t$ regions where the ratio $R$ is also smaller.